Virus i spuware (EN)

 Enjoy Safer Web Browsing with WOT

 Once you have accepted the license agreement and Firefox has started, the WOT button will be located at the left side of the address bar (default location).
 As with other aspects of the Firefox interface, you can easily move the WOT button to a new location that best suits your needs.
+The first thing that you will see in your browser window is the option to choose the level of protection that you desire.
+For our example, we have gone with the Basic (recommended) level.
+Click “Next”.

 After choosing the level of protection that you desire, you will be given the option to create a WOT account.
 Not only will this give you access to all features, it will also give you the opportunity to rate websites that you browse or run across in your searches on the internet.
+Note: You may click on the Red X to close the second window and WOT will still work without problems, but you will not have access to all available features.

 For our Firefox example, here is the rating shown when visiting the How-To Geek website.
 All green and definitely all good!